snadim02/snadim02.github.io/_posts/2022-06-25-bathroom-reno.md

 tags: [bathroom reno, bathroom diy, godmorgon vanity, large format tiles, peel and stick wallpaper]
 ---

 Ah, the joys and horrors of **POTTY TRAINING** !!!
-I don't have to tell you that what is **NOT** going to work is a bathroom that the kids can't access, can't turn the light on for, and can't wash/dry their hands in.
+Let me tell you what is **NOT** going to work:
+A bathroom that the kids... :x: can't access, :x: can't turn the light on for, and :x: can't wash/dry their hands in.
 (Plus anyway this bathroom was gross and weird.)

 ### The problems: too many to list?!